silnrsi/font-annapurna/documentation/source/resources.md

 ## Keyboarding and character set support

 These fonts do not include keyboards or other software for entering text.
 To type the symbols in these fonts use the keyboarding systems provided in your OS or use a separate utility.
 SIL’s [Keyman](https://keyman.com/) provides keyboards for over 2000 languages and works on all major desktop and mobile platforms.

-For information on other keyboarding options see the overview at [Keyboard Systems Overview (ScriptSource)](https://scriptsource.org/entry/ytr8g8n6sw).
+Various other means may be available for different operating system platforms to create additional input methods.
+Some suggestions are listed here: [Keyboards and Tools](https://writingsystems.info/topics/input/keyboards-and-tools/#keyboard-tools).

 See [Character set support](charset.md) for details of the Unicode characters supported by these fonts.